 Even though India has numerous organizations and social enterprises working in the education sector, identification of high-quality interventions and service providers that can absorb innovative funding and deliver impact at scale is a crucial task.
 Using the work of Cooley and Ved (2012) on scaling organizations, the IEOF has developed a thorough process of evaluation of the service providers which involves three stages as shown in Figure 5.
-At first, the IEOF conducted a service provider landscape analysis which entailed secondary research of organizations working in a particular thrust area, interviews with donors, impact investors and philanthropists to check the extent of endorsement and the financial support for a given organization, and screening the list of service providers with experts from the sector.
+At first, IEOF conducted a service provider landscape analysis which entailed secondary research of organizations working in a particular thrust area, interviews with donors, impact investors and philanthropists to check the extent of endorsement and financial support for a given organization, and screening the list of service providers with experts from the sector.
 This landscape analysis covered over 150 organizations.
 Based on the list of organizations validated through the landscape analysis, around 80 organizations were identified for due diligence.
 The second and third stages involved due diligence.
-This included checking the legal and governance standing, finances, ability to deliver and measure impact, risk management and details related to the program (see Annex 1 for a broad framework guiding assessment of organizations).
+This included checking the legal and governance standing, finances, ability to deliver and measure impact, risk management and details related to the program (see Annexure 1 for a broad framework guiding assessment of organizations).
 After this, 38 organizations were selected for primary research to evaluate existing program data, field operations, feedback from existing donors and capability to scale.
 The main objective of the due diligence process is to identify service providers that:

-- Are aligned with the objectives of the fund - Have strong leadership and governance capabilities - Have one or more programs that have demonstrated positive results and can be scaled - Have the capability to expand delivery that working at scale entails - · Have an absorptive capacity for a capital influx - There is a recognition that an impact bond mechanism is not appropriate for all education interventions (SF-IND-IEOF lead, interview and Tata Trusts education lead, interview).
+- Are aligned with the objectives of the fun - Have strong leadership and governance capabilities - Have one or more programs that have demonstrated positive results and can be scaled - Have the capability to expand delivery that working at scale entails - Have an absorptive capacity for a capital influx

-The IEOF uses a 'decision tree' to determine what interventions are DIB-able.
-The criteria on which the decision tree is based are identification of a specific target group and outcomes, identification of interventions that can achieve the outcome, consistency of achieving the outcomes, potential to achieve value for money and/ or potential of achieving outcomes if payment is conditional to the achievement of outcomes.
-(SF-IND-IEOF lead, interview).
-This is informed by the decision tree on DIBs prepared by Social Finance (Social Finance, 2016).
+There is a recognition that an impact bond mechanism is not appropriate for all education interventions.
+The IEOF uses a 'decision tree' to determine what interventions are DIB-able (see Figure 6).
+The criteria on which the decision tree is based are:

+- identification of a specific target group and outcomes - identification of interventions that can achieve the outcome - consistency of achieving the outcomes potential to achieve value for money and/or potential of achieving outcomes if payment is conditional to achievement of outcomes